Seafood

 Seafood includes any form of food taken from the sea.

 Seafood is any form of sea life regarded as food by humans, prominently including fish and shellfish.
 Shellfish include various species of molluscs (e.g., bivalve molluscs such as clams, oysters, and mussels, and cephalopods such as octopus and squid), crustaceans (e.g. shrimp, crabs, and lobster), and echinoderms (e.g. sea cucumbers and sea urchins).
 Historically, marine mammals such as cetaceans (whales and dolphins) as well as seals have been eaten as food, though that happens to a lesser extent in modern times.
 Edible sea plants such as some seaweeds and microalgae are widely eaten as sea vegetables around the world, especially in Asia.

 Seafood is an important source of (animal) protein in many diets around the world, especially in coastal areas.
 Semi-vegetarians who consume seafood as the only source of meat are said to adhere to pescetarianism.
 The harvesting of wild seafood is usually known as fishing or hunting, while the cultivation and farming of seafood is known as aquaculture and fish farming (in the case of fish).
 Most of the seafood harvest is consumed by humans, but a significant proportion is used as fish food to farm other fish or rear farm animals.
 Some seafoods (i.e. kelp) are used as food for other plants (a fertilizer).
 In these ways, seafoods are used to produce further food for human consumption.
 Also, products such as fish oil, spirulina tablets, fish collagen, and chitin are made from seafoods.
 Some seafood is fed to aquarium fish, or used to feed domestic pets such as cats.
-A small proportion is used in medicine or is used industrially for nonfood purposes (e.g. leather).
+A small proportion is used in medicine or is used industrially for nonfood purposes (e.g. leather) nonfood purposes it is not commonly used for include, chewing gum, skin blankets for the elderly, spare teeth for sheep, and last but not limited to, pablo.